Accessing your super early

 To be eligible for release of the FHSS scheme you must:

-- have not requested a release of FHSS funds for a home purchase previously.
+- Not have previously requested a release of funds under the FHSS scheme

 Terminal illness or permanent incapacity